-The University of South Australia is inviting applications for the Research Training Program international (RTPi) Scholarships in the 2019/20 academic year.
+The University of South Australia is inviting applications for the Research Training Program International (RTPi) Scholarships in the 2023/24 academic year.

-The RTP provides block grants to the University on a yearly basis, which are used to support domestic and international students undertaking a higher degree by research.
+The RTP provides block grants to the University on a yearly basis, which are used to support domestic and international students undertaking a higher degree through research.

 Worth of Award